wizzeg/IciclEngine/README.md

+This is a general game engine capable of creating simple games!

 Note!
 You can play around with the engine with the Demo Game in releases!
 In the Editor version (check other releases), you can create scenes with existing components and systems.

 C++ 20 is required, there is a macro for print incase you use C++23+